pippyn/icloud3/Readme.md

   3. Type the number.
   4. A text message is sent.
 Type the authentication code you receive in the next window that is displayed.

+**Associating the iPhone Device Name with Home Assistant using the Home Assistant IOS App**
+The Device Name field of the device in Settings App>General>About>Name field on the iPhone and iPad and in the Apple Watch App for the iWatch is stored in the iCloud account and used by Home Assistant to identify the device.
+HA v0.86+ converts any secial characters found in the Device Name field to an underscore ( _ ) while HA v0.85 and earlier droped the special caracters altogether; e.g., 'Gary-iPhone' becomes 'gary_iphone' in known_devices.yaml, automations, sensors, scripts, etc. The value, 'gary_iphone', in the Device ID field in the Home Assistant IOS App>Settings ties everything together.

 *Note:* When you use iCloud account is accessed on a new device, you may receive an email from Apple stating that someone has logged into your account.

 ## CONFIGURATION VARIABLES